evansde77/cirrus/README.md

 1. build Section
   1. virtualenv_name - sets the name of the virtualenv directory, defaults to venv
   2. requirements_file - name of the requirements.txt file, defaults to requirements.txt
-3. pypi Section
+2. pypi Section
-  4. pypi_url - If present, will use the pypi server to install requirements, also requires the pypi username and token to be set in the cirrus section of your gitconfig
+  1. pypi_url - If present, will use the pypi server to install requirements, also requires the pypi username and token to be set in the cirrus section of your gitconfig
+3. Other options
+  1. `-c, --clean` removes the existing ./venv before building.
+  2. `-d, --docs` generate documentation using Sphinx and its generated Makefile.
+Any options make commands can be passed along (--docs clean singlehtml)

 #### cirrus feature